 - frequent thirst or hunger

 - frequent urination, particularly at night

 - penile or vaginal itching, or frequent yeast infections

 - unintended weight loss, or loss of muscle

 - numbness or tingling in the hands and feet

 - dry skin

-A healthcare professional can conduct tests to diagnose diabetes and work with a person to create a treatment plan.
+A healthcare professional can conduct tests to diagnose diabetes and will work with a person to create a suitable treatment plan.